 - India plans to increase the number of operational airports to 250 by the year 2020

-- In India, ~USD 8.6 billion worth of components are purchased every year wherein majority of these components are imported.
+- India purchases ~USD 8.6 billion worth of components every year wherein majority of these components are imported.

 - Bharat Forge